nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

   I hold a Master of Business Administration, a Master of Science in Biochemistry and Biotechnology Engineering and an Advanced Master in Computer Science.

-  During my experiences, I have had the chance to work with a wide range of stakeholders in startups, medium-sized and large enterprises from various industries while occupying different roles both as an external consultant and employee.
+  During my experiences, I have worked with a wide range of stakeholders in startups, medium-sized and large enterprises from various industries while occupying various roles both as an external consultant and employee.
 I have also created and managed my own business."

   button:
     enable : true